gjtorikian/html-pipeline/README.md

 </div>
 ```

-Some filters take an optional **context** and/or **result** hash.
-These are
+Some filters take an optional or required **context** and/or **result**
-used to pass around arguments and metadata between filters in a pipeline.
-For
+hash.
+These are used to pass around arguments and metadata between
-example, if you want don't want to use GitHub formatted Markdown, you can
+filters in a pipeline.
+For example, if you want don't want to use
-pass an option in the context hash:
+GitHub formatted Markdown, you can pass an option in the context hash:

 ```ruby
 filter = HTML::Pipeline::MarkdownFilter.new("Hi **world**!", :gfm => false)
 filter.call
 ```

+Required contexts are necessary for several filters and an ArgumentError will
+be thrown if the context is missing.

 ## Filters